 Sources of income

-- 44% of sector expenditure went towards administration costs
+- 44% of sector expenditure went towards production costs

 - 7% on marketing costs